ampel360/Robbbo-T/README.md

 ## 2. COAFI: The Knowledge Backbone

 To realize this vision, GAIA AIR relies on the **Cosmic Omnidevelopable Aero Foresights Index (COAFI)**.
 COAFI is more than just a document repository; it is the program's **central, integrated technical knowledge base**.
 Its fundamental purpose is to ensure the **consistency, traceability, accessibility, and integrity** of all technical data and documentation across the program's diverse and interconnected domains.
-COAFI provides the essential structured framework for managing the information generated throughout the lifecycle of GAIA AIR's revolutionary platforms and systems.
+COAFI provides the essential structured framework for managing the vast amount of information generated **and curated, leveraging both human expertise and generative/analytical AI assistance,** throughout the lifecycle of GAIA AIR's revolutionary platforms and systems.

 This document establishes the overarching principles, structure, and methodology governing both the adaptive vision and the COAFI system that supports it.